emcuttsy/personal-website/content/about/main/index.md

   I'm a science journalist covering the Earth and life sciences and have written for *Scientific American*, *Voice of America*, *Science*, AGU's *Eos*, *Science News*, and more.

-  I used to think I wanted to do research, and I'm just now wrapping up my Master's degree in geobiology at MIT.
-Before that, spent at Fulbright at the University of Southern Denmark and studied geobiology at Caltech.
+  My background is in academic research, and I just wrapped up my Master's degree in Earth science at MIT.
+Bfore that, spent at Fulbright at the University of Southern Denmark and studied geobiology at Caltech.
 My research background is a tangled knot of biology, planetary science, and geology, and I love writing stories about all three.

   When I'm not hunting down researcher emails or re-re-re-writing a lede, I'm probably either getting lost in some forest, adding to my too-tall stack of German flashcards, or overthinking a tweet.